1 dead after car hits tractor-trailer in Trego County

-GARDEN CITY, Kan.
-(KSNW) — A man from Ransom, Kansas, is dead after a car accident in rural Trego County on Monday afternoon, according to a Kansas Highway Patrol crash log.
+WAKEENEY, Kan.
+(KSNW) – A man from Ransom is dead after a car accident in rural Trego County on Monday afternoon, according to a Kansas Highway Patrol crash log.

 The log shows James Rohr, 60, was killed when his 2007 Pontiac SUV drifted across the center line of northbound U-283 and collided with a tractor-trailer headed southbound.
 His Pontiac came to rest in the northbound lane, and he was wearing his seatbelt.